-If you’ve always been recruited, or jobs just “found” you in the past, you might find things have changed.
+Maybe you’ve always been recruited, or jobs just “found” you in the past – but now, things have changed.

-As a result, your CXO job search now looks much different than just 5 years ago – and putting out a hastily created resume, weak LinkedIn Profile, or half-hearted networking effort won’t suffice.
+Your CXO job search now looks much different; putting out a hastily created resume, weak LinkedIn Profile, or half-hearted networking effort won’t suffice.

-Take these 5 steps to face (and conquer) the new reality of executive job search:
+Take these steps for success in the new reality of executive job search:

 1 – Undertake a thorough exercise in personal branding for your resume.

 Still adding new jobs to that old resume – pushing down older positions?
 It’s time to upgrade.

-Executive resume trends have changed so much that you might not realize how to pull out all the stops to showcase your skills.
+Executive resume trends have changed so much that you might not know how to pull out all the stops to showcase your skills.

 Powerful language, graphic elements, and concise success stories now take center stage (as you can see in this example of a Chief Revenue Officer resume), enabling you to position yourself at an executive (not mid-career) level.

-Spend time gathering top career achievements, adding metrics to frame your results.
-Note the budgets you’ve managed, initiatives you’ve led, and promotions earned, as well as the accolades behind them.
-You can even pull in “sound bite” quotes from your references to further emphasize your ROI.
+Invest time in gathering top career achievements, including metrics that frame your results.
+Document budgets you’ve managed, initiatives you’ve led, and promotions earned, as well as the accolades behind them.
+You can even pull in a “sound bite” from references to emphasize your ROI.

 Distill accomplishments into short, potent sentences – because recruiters aren’t willing to navigate 6+ pages in their quest for a new leader.

-2 – Cultivate and grow your executive network more than ever.
+2 – Cultivate and grow your executive network even further.